See board of directors, board of trustees.

 - log in (v.), login (n.), log on (v.), log off

 - web, website

 - webcam, webcast, webfeed, webinar, webmaster, webpage

 - World Wide Web

-When used in the sense of two people, use plural verbs and pronouns: The couple were married Saturday and left Sunday on their honeymoon.
-In the sense of a single unit, use a singular verb: The couple live in Seattle.
+When used in two people, use plural verbs and pronouns: The couple were married Saturday and left Sunday on their honeymoon.
+In the sense of a single unit, use a singular verb: The couple lives in Seattle.